Welcome to the Assessment Services Office

 - Take free Math Diagnostic Exam (ALEKS) - Your ALEKS trial will allow you to explore the ALEKS Student Module for three hours anytime during the next 48 hours.
 Follow the instructions below for ALEKS Exam Access.
 (Provided by ALEKS Corporation)

 - Under Student Module Option Click on Try ALEKS Now Button (User Agreement will need to be accepted to take exam)

 - 1) Enter Name, Email, etc. 2) Select I'm a Student, 3) Select Higher Education Math 4) Select Beginning and Intermediate Combined OptionAdditional review materials are available by clicking on the links to the right for English, ESL and math.

 Exam Format and Length

-- English, ESL and math placement exams are computerized, multiple-choice with no time limit.
+- The ACCUPLACER English, ESL and math placement exams are computerized, multiple-choice with no time limit.
 It takes approximately 2 to 3 hours to complete two exams and 1 to 1 1/2 hours to complete one exam.
 Dictionaries, calculators and other aides are not permitted.
 Scratch paper will be provided.

 - Plan adequate time to complete the exam(s).